Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 ![request_changes_after](https://user-images.githubusercontent.com/45376673/131716970-dee28516-cb45-4589-abce-6d2aa6bec93d.png)

-There is a walkthrough through the process below in the [recording walkthrough below.](#how-do-i-use-the-test-proxy-to-get-a-recording)
+There is a walkthrough through the process below in the [how do I use the test proxy to get a recording.](#how-do-i-use-the-test-proxy-to-get-a-recording)

 ## Installation